osmanbaskaya/osmanbaskaya.github.io/_posts/2016-01-12-Media-Workers.markdown

 There are various ways to contribute this project.

 1. All the data is open.
-You can reach it [here](https://goo.gl/sxcdqL).
+You can reach it via [this link](https://goo.gl/sxcdqL).
 There might be error in records, update needs to be done, or you may want to add another media worker.
 You can leave comment for these issues.
-2. If you think that project is interesing, we would love you to join the team.
-I can give you necessary information about API key, and give edit priviledge.
+2. If you think that project is interesing, we will be happy if you join our work.
+I can give you necessary information such as API key, andedit priviledge for the data sheet.
 3. You can share your ideas to improve the graph.
 We have [slack group](https://graphcommons.slack.com/messages/media-workers/).
 But first you have to sign-up.
-Here is the [link](http://graphcommons-slack.herokuapp.com/)
+Here is the [link](http://graphcommons-slack.herokuapp.com/).
 4. We have a [github repo](https://github.com/osmanbaskaya/journalist-firing-in-turkey).
 After discussing what you want to add or analysis, you can send me pull request.